ClemCrt2/LoRaKER/README.md

 ## Introducing NkE Atm'O

 Next sensor to add in the architecture.
 Will it survive to Kerguelen environment ?
+For precision on the python program to decode data, see [PythonProgram](https://github.com/ClemCrt2/Codec-Report-Batch-Python)

 ![NkESensor](./media/CapteurNKEinKerguelen2.jpg)